danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 [embeded video](https://www.youtube.com/watch?v=V9NirY55HfU])

-Below we will introduce the sample code *Pacman-Tofu*, a simple mobile game inspired by: *ToFu Go!* (available for free download), the prior project *Multi* as introduced in Chapter 2 - "Variable Geometry", and the popular Japanese eating game *Pac-Man*.[^pacman] The remaining parts unfold the computational logic and modeling required to understand the basics of OOP.
+Below we will introduce the sample code *Pacman-Tofu*, a simple mobile game inspired by the following: *ToFu Go!* (available for free download), the prior project *Multi* as introduced in Chapter 2, "Variable Geometry," and the popular Japanese eating game *Pac-Man*.[^pacman] The remaining parts unfold the computational logic and modeling required to understand the basics of OOP.

 ## Exercise in class (Decode)